-- Move the Conversation Offline: It is completely acceptable to request that the use provide proof of purchase.
-This way you can filter out the real and fake reviews (woolworths fake review).
+- Move the Conversation Offline: It is completely acceptable to request that the user provide proof of purchase.
+This way you can filter out the real and fake reviews (Woolworths fake review).
 Make sure that you post publicly your apology and the offer to contact them offline to make it right.

-- Encourage your Happy Clients to Review your Business: The best way to deal with negative reviews is to drown it out with the positive ones.
-Encourage your loyal customers to review your business online and those negative review will lose their credibility.
+- Encourage your Happy Clients to Review your Business: The best way to deal with negative reviews is to drown it out with positive ones.
+Encourage your loyal customers to review your business online and those negative reviews will lose their credibility.

 If you do get a negative review, don’t sweat it!
 Remember that we all make mistakes, we are human after all!
 Just make sure you try to learn from it and move forward.